 I’ve got a new Shirred Halter Sundress tutorial to share today!
 (Includes measurements for sizes 2 to 10.)

-Even though I used quilting cotton, I was limited on the width of my dress due to the design of the fabric print.
+Even though I used quilting cotton, I was limited in the width of my dress due to the design of the fabric print.
 (The final width was 46, I would have liked it to be closer to 50.)
-The widths given in the tutorial will be the wider widths, but use just use what you have- a few inches don’t really matter too much.
+The widths given in the tutorial will be the wider widths, but use what you have – a few inches don’t really matter too much in the end.

 Shirred Halter Sundress Tutorial